HarmlessEvil/advent-of-code-2024/README.md

 And despite it being on the surface, I like how I engineered the code to accept operations.
 It helped me to avoid code duplication, and, to be fair to double-check implementation.
 Because initially I guessed argument order, but I had to be mindful about it after I extracted operations into separate functions.

+### Day 15: Warehouse Woes

+I used BFS to find all boxes that robot would push.
+Then I moved them one by one, from the most far to the nearest layer.